A PHP Developer in The JavaScript World

 End-to-end testing is something we didn't achieve eventhough it was set as a goal.
 The reason to fail with it is maybe too old Debian version (6.0) but then again, how this can be so difficult?
 Perhaps it's because Protractor uses native browsers (which is nice).
 It's also possible to do the testing with PhantomJS, for example, but it doesn't use browsers natively.
 UPDATE (2023): Playwright.

-I would have liked to run the application in sub-domains without the ugly ports in the URL but because it isn't apparently possible to do without nginx (or other web server) I skipped it.
+I would have liked to run the application in sub-domains without the ugly ports in the URL but because it isn't apparently possible to do without nginx (or other web server) it was skipped.

 What we learnt are the basics of AngularJS as well as Grunt, Bootstrap, nodejs, unit testing with Jasmine, npm and Bower.
 If I kept on trying new things I would check out MongoDB, Batarang, Restangular, Ember, React, Gulp, Yeoman.
 UPDATE (2018): Today I recommend React, MongoDB, Webpack and hapi.js.